ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/overview.markdown

 or a chosen part of it, through a secure connection between ongoing Hub and Sink replication tasks.

-* Each Sink can access a single Hub.
+* A Hub can be used by many Sinks.

-  A Hub can be used by many Sinks.
+* A database can define multiple Sinks in it, each for a different hub.

 * The connection is always initiated by the Sink, but you can choose whether to replicate data from *Hub to Sink* and/or from *Sink to Hub*.